jiko/NaNoGenMo/README.md

 Hat tip to [Kevin Dalton](https://github.com/kmdalton) for the working title.
 I've used a crazy numerological approach to create some even less readable output.
 Pride and Prejudice served as the corpus.
 I've never read it.
 Science beats superstition every time, eh Sherlock?

-## Title TDB
+## Mandrake Flips

 Next on the list is Mansfield Park.
+Working title courtesy of an anagram generator.

 ---